Emm-Gil/Final_Project_SQL/starting_with_data.md

     END AS status
   FROM analytics
 ),
--- second cte I used the `MAX()` function as a logical tool to check whether a specific condition occurred at least once for each visitor. `MAX()` works effectively here because the `CASE` statements return binary values. `MAX()` scans all visits for that user and returns `1` if the condition is met in any row, or `0` if it's never met. visit_status AS (
+-- second cte I used the `MAX()` to check whether a specific condition occurred at least once for each visitor. `MAX()` works here despite typically being used for numeric values because the `CASE` statements return binary values. `MAX()` scans all visits for that user and returns `1` if the condition is met in any row, or `0` if it's never met. visit_status AS (
   SELECT
     full_visitorid,